SCOLIOSIS

 Treatment:

-• Only a small percentage (30%) require bracing: Monitoring is often sufficient for mild curves.
+• Only a small percentage (30%) require bracing: Monitoring provides sufficient care for mild curves.

-• Even fewer (10%) require surgery: This is reserved for severe curves that impact health or aesthetics.
+• Even fewer (10%) require surgery: This provides solutions for severe curves that impact health or aesthetics.

 • Yearly visits to doctors: Over 600,000 occur for scoliosis concerns.